Observatory-Sciences/aravis-detector/docs/user/explanations/aravis-detector.md

 ## Supported genicam features

-As of version 0.0.1, pre-release, the following features are implemented in the Aravis Plugin:
+The following features are implemented in the Aravis Plugin:

 | Feature | Plugin support | API implementation | Notes|
 |---------|----------------|--------------------|------|